ilanschnell/wasm-ext/blog.md

 to 32 and 64-bit integers and floating point numbers.
 Nevertheless, if we restrict our Python code to one of these types, we have very similar systems.

+The module `trans.py` contains an implementation of this "opcode transpiler".
+At its core is a sequence of `if`..`elif` statements, which translate each Python opcode into the equivalent Web-Assembly opcode.
+The input to this transpiler is syntactically Python but restricted to (64-bit) integer variables, and only a few opcodes are implemented.
+Nevertheless, we can generate Web-Assembly for vary simple functions, and compare its execution speed to Python (or C).